DworkinLab/DworkinLab.github.io/people.md

 ## Current people in the lab

 **Ian Dworkin:** Is a professor in the Department of Biology <a href= "https://www.biology.mcmaster.ca/ "> at McMaster University </a>.
-Ian was previously a professor in the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu) at Michigan State University before moving back to Canada.
+Ian was previously a professor in the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu) at Michigan State University before moving back home to Canada.
 When not doing the science thing, I do the dad thing.
 In the few spare moments, I also do nerdy things (movies, video games, cooking, hiking).
 Favourite cheese is a really good Oka.
 Also old cheddar.
 And Jarslberg.
 Ok, I just really like cheese.
 Please contact me at dworkin "AT" mcmaster "DOT" ca.

 ### Current Graduate students

-**Tyler Audet:** Is a Ph.D student interested in the evolution of sexual size dimorphism and sexual conflict, using genomic approaches to address several fundamental questions.
-Tyler is using a variety of systems (artificial selection, experimental evolution and comparative approaches) within and among *Drosophila* species.

-**Brett Van Bakel:** Is a MSc student examining the influence of natural genetic variaton in cell size on mutational sensitivity.
+**Brett Van Bakel:** Is a MSc student examining the influence of natural genetic variaton in cell size on mutational robustness (to randomly induced mutations).

-**Mariam Abass:** Is a MSc student.
-Mariam is interested in the relationship between the extent of sexual size dimorphism and sex-biased gene expression.
-She is also finishing some of her work Phylogenetic comparative analysis of sexual shape dimorphism among species of *Drosophila*.

-**Gabriella Sidhu** is a new (2024) PhD student in the lab, interested in the developmental and genomic consequences of natural variation in cell size, and how it may influence mutational robustness for wing morphology in *Drosophila melanogaster*.
+**Gabriella Sidhu** is a PhD student in the lab, interested in the developmental and genomic consequences of natural variation in cell size, and how it may influence mutational robustness for wing morphology in *Drosophila melanogaster*.

+**Sajid Muslun:** Is a new PhD student in the lab, having recently completed his MSc at the University of Guelph studying functional consequences of ribosome heterogeneity.
+He is eager to explore if and how variation in ribosome composition contributes to adaptive evolution in a variety of different contexts.

 ### Current Undergraduate students (independent projects)

-**Victoria Lyn** The contribution of stability in morphogen gradients on variation in wing shape among natural strains of *Drosophila melanogaster*.

-**Sanhavy Vadivel** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.

-**Emily Morra** Does environmental stress influence Transposable element mobilization or contribute to genetic assimilation?

-**Jamie Turner-Patry** Genetic analysis of the blunt-wing phenotype in *Drosophila prolongata*.

-**Andrew Mallon** Direct and indirect consequences of cell size  variation on wing shape in *Drosophila melanogaster.*

-**Liya Monfopa Yenou** Mutational perturbation of cell size and its influence on variation and integration of wing morphology in *Drosophila melanogaster*
+**Nour Zaghloul** Nour has been involved with several projects in the lab!
+Organism-wide perturbation of the *grain* gene in *Drosophila melanogaster*, and its impacts on viability and leg development.
+Currently Nour is examining how variation in diet composition influences body size and sexual dimorphism in lineages of *Drosophila melanogaster* selected for increasing and decreasing body size (the Stewart lineages).

+**Arie Mizrahi** Arie is functionally validating the effects of gene perturbations (via RNAi) for candidate genes identified by QTL mapping from lineages of *Drosophila melanogaster* artificially selected for increasing and decreasing body size (Stewart Lineages).
+He is specifically examining tissue specific (developing tissues that develop into fly adult wings) perturbations and will be examining wing size, shape and cell size of these candidate genes.

+**Richard Yang** Richard is functionally validating the effects of gene perturbations (via RNAi) for candidate genes identified by QTL mapping from lineages of *Drosophila melanogaster* artificially selected for increasing and decreasing body size (Stewart Lineages).
+Richard is specifically examining organism-wide and fat-body (a source of some hormonal growth signals) perturbations of the candidate genes, examining overall body size.

+**John Yeom** Is conducting a quantitative genetic analysis using the long-term lineages of *Drosophila melanogaster* artificial selection for size (Stewart Lineages) to test some evolutionary theory regarding the evolution of dominance and epistasis under persistent directional selection.

+**Maheswary Ketheeswaran** Is conducting a quantitative genetic analysis using strains of *Drosophila melanogaster* derived from adaptively diverged populations (in particular for wing size and cell size), to examine aggregate changes in patterns of dominance and epistasis.

+**Arshia Mathur** Functional analysis of perturbations of the *grain* gene in *Drosophila melanogaster* in the developing imaginal discs and its effect on leg morphology.

+**Sophie Li** TBD!

 ## Lab alumni

 ### Graduate students and Post-Doctoral Associates

+**Mariam Abass:** Completed her MSc in December 2025.
+Mariam focused on the relationship between the extent of sexual size dimorphism (within and across traits), condition dependence and sex-biased gene expression within and among species of *Drosophila*.

+**Dr. Tyler Audet:** Was a Ph.D student interested in the evolution of sexual size dimorphism and sexual conflict, using genomic approaches to address several fundamental questions.
+Tyler used a variety of systems (artificial selection, experimental evolution, quantitative genetics and comparative approaches) within and among *Drosophila* species.
+He is now a post-doctoral researcher with Dr. Abdou Khila in Lyon, France studying the evolution of trait exaggeration in cool species of water striders.

 **Dania Daanish** Completed her MSc research in 2024 (co-supervised with Dr. Reuven Dukas) on the genetic basis of sociability in *Drosophila melongaster*.
 She used the GAL4/UAS System and RNA interference (RNAi) constructs to knockdown the expression of candidate sociability genes and observe subsequent changes to sociability.
 Besides research, Dania’s interests include eating food (particularly shawarma), hanging out with her cats, and reading books.